Revised TDM Call for Papers Special Issue on: "Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP)"

 - Trade in Services

-The co-editors invite you to explore the legal aspect of the controversy surrounding the TPP by contributing to this special edition with unpublished or previously published articles, conference papers, research papers and case studies addressing the TPP and corresponding issues raised by any of its chapters.
+The co-editors invite you to contribute to this special edition with unpublished or previously published articles, conference papers, research papers and case studies addressing the CPTPP and corresponding issues raised by any of its chapters.
 For example the following topics raise interesting points for discussion:

-- The convergence or divergence of international trade and/or investment law trends in the TPP.
+- The convergence or divergence of international trade and/or investment law trends in the CPTPP.

 - The balance struck within a TPP chapter between measures designed to facilitate international trade and/or investment and a host state's sovereign right to regulate as a means of achieving legitimate policy objectives, including the protection of human rights, health, the environment, public morals, cultural institutions, the financial sector or intellectual property.

-- Intended and unintended legal consequences of the TPP's "rules of origin" provisions on local labour markets.
+- Intended and unintended legal consequences of the CPTPP's "rules of origin" provisions on local labour markets.

-- The facilitation or impairment of market access for trade in services under the TPP.
+- The facilitation or impairment of market access for trade in services under the CPTPP.

-- The treatment of technical barriers to trade, such as labeling and manufacturing standards, or food safety measures under the TPP versus WTO agreements and other mega-regional trade treaties.
+- The treatment of technical barriers to trade, such as labeling and manufacturing standards, or food safety measures under the CPTPP versus WTO agreements and other mega-regional trade treaties.

-- Supply chain risks and opportunities created by the TPP for multi-national organizations and/or member states and state-owned enterprises.
+- Supply chain risks and opportunities created by the CPTPP for multi-national organizations and/or member states and state-owned enterprises.

-- The impact of the TPP on transformative/disruptive technologies or business models and related domestic law.
+- The impact of the CPTPP on transformative/disruptive technologies or business models and related domestic law.

-- Reconciling member states' rights and obligations under the TPP with their other international trade and/or investment law treaty obligations.
+- Reconciling member states' rights and obligations under the CPTPP with their other international trade and/or investment law treaty obligations.

-- Changes made to various aspects of the investment chapter, including the definition of investment and investor and the scope and application of non-discrimination provisions.
+- Changes made to various aspects of the investment chapter.

 - Procedural and remedial advantages and disadvantages of the TPP's dispute resolution provisions as compared to other international trade and/or investment law treaties.